Zaubeerer/zaubeerer.github.io/content/Miscellanea/hello_world.md

 I brought my blog to live!

 On the one hand, we are facing global challenges, both temporary (such as Coronavirus) as well as persistent challenges (climate change).
-On the other hand, these challenges are met by men that are better connected than ever before (technology-wise) to tackle these challenges.
+On the other hand, these challenges are met by humanity that is better connected than ever before (technology-wise) to tackle these challenges.

 With this blog, I want to contribute to solving these problems by sharing my knowledge and experience of Python, Energy Data Science, Collaboration, Tools, and Miscellanea.